ForNeVeR/TankDriver/Readme.md

 Build
 -----

+To prepare some image resources, you'lln need [ImageMagick][imagemagick] installed and its' executable files available in `PATH` environment variable.

 ### Windows

+Windows build process relies on `magick` executable file from the [ImageMagick][imagemagick] package.

 Either use [Visual Studio][visual-studio] to open and build `TankDriver.sln` file, or invoke the following commands in developer console: